rhiot/rhiot/docs/readme.md

 #### Detecting Kura NetworkService

-In the first place `com.github.camellabs.iot.component.kura.wifi.KuraAccessPointsProvider` tries to locate `org.eclipse.kura.net.NetworkService` in the Camel registry.
+In the first place `io.rhiot.component.kura.wifi.KuraAccessPointsProvider` tries to locate `org.eclipse.kura.net.NetworkService` in the Camel registry.
 If exactly one instance of the `NetworkService`  is found (this is usually the case when if you deploy the route into the Kura container), that instance will be used by the Kura component.
 Otherwise new instance of the
 `org.eclipse.kura.linux.net.NetworkServiceImpl` will be created and cached by the `KuraAccessPointsProvider`.